The Ledger · Public Disclosure Log

 queryable table: /calibrate/table

-// VERIFY THE RECEIPT YOURSELF
+// VERIFY THE RECEIPT INDEPENDENTLY

 verdict receipt: /notary/verify?hash=0302b4c9…